 Havana Roastery Cafe – Corner Tory Street and Francis Place.
 Attached to the Roastery with a definite Cuban bent.
 Coffee you feel.
 Weekdays.
-Also check out Midnight Espresso in Cuba Street, the original Havana coffee house, and great all day/very late night food (tending towards vegetarian), 7 days.
+Also check out Midnight Espresso in Cuba Street, the original Havana coffee house, and great all day/very late night food (tending towards vegetarian).

-The Hanger – Flight Coffee Roastery on Dixon Street near Willis.
+The Hangar – Flight Coffee Roastery on Dixon Street near Willis.
 Half of the original Memphis Belle team with a funky wood-hewn toasty and cafe, and excellent brunches.
-7 days.

 Customs Brew Bar (Coffee Supreme) – Ghuznee Street.
 The Original Blend.
 Lots of single origin, including some rare and interesting.
 Another spot with outside tables for sunny days.
 Also Coffee Supreme flagship store at Midland Park focused on coffee paraphernalia, single origins, and filter coffee.

 Lamason – Lombard Street off the corner of Manners and Victoria.
 School style low chairs and tables, again different filtration methods showcasing softer and subtler coffees.

 Peoples Coffee – 12 Constable Street, Newtown, and now the corner of Lukes Lane and Lower Taranaki Street.
 One of the originators of ethical roasting and community style cafes.